Best Black Friday 2018 headphone deals - are you looking for the latest offers?

 Find out how to snag those Bose/Sony/ B&O headphones on the cheap

-If you’ve been eyeing that pricey set of Bose noise-cancelling headphones for a while now, you may well have a chance to nab them at a slightly less eye-watering price on Black Friday 2018, which falls this year on Friday 23rd November.
+If you’ve been eyeing that pricey set of noise-cancelling headphones for a while now, you may well have a chance to nab them at a slightly less eye-watering price on Black Friday 2018.

-Shops and websites across the country will be slashing prices on many of the major headphones brands, on the day itself and across the weekend…
+It falls this year on Friday 23rd November but many retailers are going early with their deals – check them out below, and come back as we add more each day…

 Best Black Friday Headphone deals from Amazon UK